cd-slash/brand-sentiment-analyser/README.md

 ### Content

-- The text for each section is original and written by me
+- The concept of the tool is heavily inspired by Answer The Public
-- The header and benefits section was heavily influenced by the Love Running project from Code Institute
+- The results are derived from Google Autocomplete search suggestions via the API
 - The cards for the checklist were derived form an example on [W3Schools] (https://www.w3schools.com/howto/howto_css_cards.asp)

 ### Media

-- The photos used for the hero image, benefits section and checklist are from Unsplash
+- The background image is from Unsplash
-- The images used for the spin class instructors are from their profiles on onepeloton.com
+- The icons for the buttons are from Font Awesome